WanionTechnologies/Encryptable/docs/LIMITATIONS.md

 Encryptable does not provide fully automated secret rotation.\
 Secret rotation must be performed manually or through user-initiated processes.\
-While this may be a limitation for some organizations seeking seamless automation, it is a deliberate design choice: fully automatic rotation would require storing the initial secret within the system, which would undermine the concept of a true secret and weaken the security guarantees of zero-knowledge encryption.
+While this may be a limitation for some organizations seeking seamless automation, it is a deliberate design choice: fully automatic rotation would require storing the initial secret within the system, which would undermine the concept of a true secret and weaken the security guarantees of request-scoped knowledge encryption.

 **Implications:**
 - Secret rotation requires manual intervention or custom automation by the user.